kitschpatrol/yanki-connect/readme.md

 ## Features

 - **Action method organization + convenience methods**\
-  Instead of putting 100+ methods in a single namespace, action convenience methods are organized into the same groups used in the [Anki-Connect documentation](https://git.sr.ht/~foosoft/anki-connect/tree/ab4d964d96712788889eb35d79471966aaf17ef6/item/README.md#supported-actions), to simplify auto-complete discoverability.
+  Instead of putting all <!-- actionCount -->115<!-- /actionCount --> methods in a single namespace, action convenience methods are organized into the same groups used in the [Anki-Connect documentation](https://git.sr.ht/~foosoft/anki-connect/tree/ab4d964d96712788889eb35d79471966aaf17ef6/item/README.md#supported-actions), to simplify auto-complete discoverability.

 - **Low-level access through the provided `invoke` method**\
   If you don't want to use the convenience methods, an `invoke(action, params)` method is also exposed on the YankiConnect class for direct interaction with the Anki-Connect API.